geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 Secret societies: rod of hermes

- - [ ] Suspicion cards?
-You can use a power from your secrets deck but it lets other players unfurl your conspiracy.
+ - [ ] List item

+Suspicion cards You can use a power from your secrets deck but it lets other players unfurl your conspiracy.